JavaCardOS/LibSC-Reader-Kit/README.md

 LibSC Reader Kit pro includes a Mifare Clone 1K and a CPU card.
 You can send APDU commands via LibSC Reader.If you need enhanced version of the suite, please click [here](https://www.javacardos.com/store/libsc-reader-kit-pro.php?ws=github&prj=LibSC_Reader_Kit)

+The arduino mega2560 and arduino nano has been successfully validated and can be used.

 ## Architecture